FarihaKha/codepath-prework/README.md

 The following **required** functionality is completed:

-- [ ] Users are see a screen with three labels and a button
+- [x] Users can see a screen with three labels and a button
-- [ ] Tapping the button changes the screen color to a random color
+- [x] Tapping the button changes the screen color to a random color

 <div>
     <a href="https://www.loom.com/share/2748f24bc3ed4450b9a0e9b82350f427">